RestoreMonarchy/FMFT/ERROR-CODES.md

 ERR039 | You have already requested a confirm account link in the last 5 minutes.
 Try again later ERR040 | Show product not found
 ERR041 | Order not found
+ERR042 | Sum of order quantity does not match reserved sets count ERR043 | Sum of order quantity is too big.
+It must not exceed 100 for a single order ERR044 | Invalid value of ShowProductId
+ERR045 | Order amount must be greater than 0
+ERR046 | Order amount does not match order amount calculated as sum of items